 In contrast, Colorado State University’s Data Science major includes four different areas of concentration: computer science, economics, mathematics, and statistics.
 The program introduces students to the concepts and skills needed to solve real-world problems using large and complex sets of data.
 With this program, you will be equipped with a broad range of useful tools that can be used to solve problems in the real world.
 Like the University of Colorado Boulder, Colorado State University’s undergraduate admission rate is in the low 80s.

-The Colorado academic system has a plethora of graduate level on-campus data science degree programs.
+The Colorado academic system offers myriad graduate level on-campus data science degree programs.
 From graduate certifications to doctorate programs, Colorado possesses program diversity, both in terms of specialization and delivery.
 The University of Colorado and Colorado State University systems offer a variety of ways you can complete data science degrees.
 Prefer not to enroll at a big school?
 No problem.
 There are several options available for attaining a high-quality education at smaller institutions such as Regis University and Colorado Technical University.

-Alternatively, Colorado State University in Fort Collins offers a Master of Applied Statistics Data Science Specialization degree that can be completed in one year as a full-time student or up to four years as a part-time student.
-The program requires at least 30-31 credits and can be completed on-campus or in person.
-Tuition is $24,645 ($795 per credit).
+Alternatively, Colorado State University (CSU) in Fort Collins offers a Master of Applied Statistics Data Science Specialization degree that can be completed in one year as a full-time student or up to four years as a part-time student.
+The program requires at least 27 credits and can be completed on-campus or in person.
+2022 tuition is $21,987 ($811 per credit).
 To help mitigate costs, the Department of Statistics offers a number of scholarship opportunities for active students.
 Online Master’s degrees in Data Analytics and Information Technology Management are also available through CSU Global.

 At Colorado Technical University, students can earn a Doctor of Computer Science in Big Data Analytics.
 The program consists of 100 credits that can be completed in three years.
 The entire curriculum is available online, but the degree also includes in-person symposium experiences.
 If you have already completed your master’s at Colorado Technical University, you are eligible to receive a Lifelong Learning Grant to pay for your doctorate.

-Not interested in going through a lengthy degree program is not a fit for your career goals or current stage of development, universities in Colorado do offer four graduate certificate programs available in data science-related fields, two of which are offered online.
+If completing a lengthy degree program is not a fit for your career goals or current stage of development, universities in Colorado do offer four graduate certificate programs available in data science-related fields, two of which are offered online.
 Certificate programs are a great option for gathering new skills and gaining knowledge in a specific area without the time and financial commitment required for completing a rigorous degree.